lean-dojo/LeanDojo/docs/source/limitations.rst

 LeanDojo has the following limitations.
 Addressing them won't be our priority in the near future, but we welcome contributions:

-* You cannot use LeanDojo to interact with theorems in the `lean4 <https://github.com/leanprover/lean4>`_ repo itself.
+* LeanDojo cannot interact with theorems in the `lean4 <https://github.com/leanprover/lean4>`_ repo itself.
-* Lean 4 currently does not support interrupting a tactic after timeout.
-* LeanDojo only supports interacting with Lean using tactics.
-Currently, it does not support term-based proofs or mixing tactics and terms.
+* LeanDojo does not support term-based proofs or proofs that mixes tactics and terms.
 * Entering all tactic-style proofs in mathlib 3 to LeanDojo, we found ~1.4% of them are misjudged as incorrect.
 The errors fall into a few categories documented in `test_unexpected_errors.py <https://github.com/lean-dojo/LeanDojo/blob/main/tests/interaction/test_unexpected_errors.py>`_.
 We didn't perform this analysis on Lean 4.
 * Theorems extracted by LeanDojo are "syntactic theorems", i.e., they are Lean constants defined using keywords :code:`theorem` or :code:`lemma`.
 First, they are not guaranteed to be real theorems (Lean constants of type :code:`Prop`).
 Second, theorems defined in other ways (e.g., using :code:`def`) are not extracted.
 * Tracing mathlib 3 produces buggy :code:`IdentNode`.
 Their names start with :code:`user__`.
 So you can search for :code:`name="user__` in the generated :file:`*.trace.xml` files.
 We haven't figured out the exact reason underlying this bug, but it's likely to be related to Lean's parser and `mathlib's alias command <https://leanprover-community.github.io/mathlib_docs/tactic/alias.html>`_.